IlhaanHasssan/tech264-cloud-linux/cloud/README.md

 ## The term "cloud" in cloud computing refers to a network of remote servers hosted on the internet, rather than on a local server or personal computer.

 #### How do we know if something is in the cloud?
 - You can tell something is in the cloud if it is accessed over the internet, stored remotely on servers rather than on local devices, and is available on-demand from anywhere, typically through a web interface or app.
+It is centrally managed.

 #### Differences between on-prem and the cloud?
 ###### Location: